Michaelgwei86/kubernetes/Kubernetes/README.md

     image: busybox
     command: ['sh', '-c', 'git clone <some-repository-that-will-be-used-by-application> ;']

-CLUSTER MANTAINANCE:
+CLUSTER MAINTENANCE:
 ====================
-This is important to know how and when to upgrade a cluster, how to understand desaster recovery.
+This is important to know how and when to upgrade a cluster, and how to understand disaster recovery.
 1. OS UPGRADE:
-  To take doen nodes in the cluster for updage or security patches on the node.
-When a node hosting the pods goes down, all the pods will not be accesible for users.
-Except there was replicas of that pod on another node.
+  To take down nodes in the cluster for updates or security patches on the node.
+When a node hosting the pods goes down, all the pods will not be accessible to users.
+Except there were replicas of that pod on another node.
-  If the node lasts less than 5 minutes, the pods can be reschedulled, but if it exceeds 5 minutes, the controller will
+  If the node lasts less than 5 minutes, the pods can be rescheduled, but if it exceeds 5 minutes, the controller will
   consider it dead.
 If the pods were part of a ReplicaSet, they are recreated on other nodes depending on the nodeAffinity policies

-  A quick update can be done when you are sure it will last less than 5 minutes, and if the pods on that node is part of a ReplicaSet. this will ensure that the application remains accessible.
+  A quick update can be done when you are sure it will last less than 5 minutes, and if the pods on that node are part of a ReplicaSet. this will ensure that the application remains accessible.
   To safely do an upgrade on the nodes, you can drain the node for